maxnmcbride/CodeWarsPractice/README.md

 Write a function which calculates the average of the numbers in a given list.

 Note: Empty arrays should return 0.

+16. Reversed Sequence
+Build a function that returns an array of integers from n to 1 where n>0.

+Example : n=5 --> [5,4,3,2,1]